Skip to main content

 SSAS Tabular Import Progress

-When done close import window with Finish button.
+When done, close the import window with the Finish button.

 Outcome